ericyd/blog/content/-draft-2023-in-review-my-favorite-album-releases.md

 [https://tidal.com/browse/album/284698087](https://tidal.com/browse/album/284698087)

 - Psychedelic Turkish rock.
 Pretty good!
 Deserves another listen.
 I'm not sure its a top album of the year but it is good
+- second listen, I like this more than I remember.
+I think it could be a contender.
+Really good music, and pretty melodically interesting.

 ## fOUR Step Aside - Nate Wood